 Remember fun bars?
 Well, Little Victories in Wicker Park is a fun bar right next to Mama Delia that has great bar food like burgers and spinach dip, and plenty of outdoor seating.
 It’s the kind of casual place where you can drop by for a drink to see friends who have been hanging out here for hours, and/or meet a date that you’ve only spoken to over DM.

 We were very happy when Ludlow Liquors reopened after being closed during the pandemic, because we badly missed this neighborhood spot’s relaxed outdoor space.
 This Logan Square bar has a large fenced-in back patio full of colorful picnic tables and bright green turf.
 It’s a fantastic low-key drinking spot, where you can meet some friends and even bring your dog to hang out with you for an hour on fake grass.
-Plus, now they make great Sicilian-style pizza.
+Plus, now they make a great smashburger.

 Just like Ludlow Liquor, we were very happy when Lonesome Rose finally reopened for dine-in service.
 This Logan Square spot has both a sidewalk and rooftop patio, as well as great Tex-Mex dishes that are easy to share.
 Get an order of the chili con queso (order extra tortilla chips - they’re excellent), the fish tacos, and any of their cocktails.